LackingInGrav1tas/lexer-generator/README.md

 # Example: Basic Tokenizing

-Potential code one might use for lexing tokens for a calculator
+Potential code one might use to lex tokens for a calculator

 ```key.json```:
 ```